 Tips

-Our half-day trip itinerary for visiting 100 Year Baan Mai Market and Chachoengsao from Bangkok by public transportation can be found here: Half Day Trip: Chachoengsao.
+Our half-day trip itinerary for visiting 100 Year Ban Mai Market and Chachoengsao from Bangkok by public transportation can be found here: Half Day Trip: Chachoengsao.